Lefschetz contact manifolds and odd dimensional symplectic geometry: Simply-connected -contact manifolds without Sasakian structures

+\begin{proof} By Theorem \ref{example-weak-lef}, there exists an eight dimensional simply-connected symplectic manifold $(W,\sigma)$, which is $2$-Lefschetz, and which has an integral symplectic form $\sigma$.
+Moreover, we have that $b_3(W)=3$.
+Now for any integer $n\geq 4$, let $(CP^{n-4},\omega_F)$ be the projective space equipped with a K\"ahler two form induced by the standard Fubini-Study metric, and let $(M,\omega)$ be the product symplectic manifold $(W\times CP^{n-4}, \sigma\times \omega_F)$.
+Then by Lemma \ref{prod-s-lef}, $M$ is $2$-Lefschetz.
+Moreover, by construction $M$ is clearly simply-connected, and $\omega$ is integral.
+An easy application of K\"unneth formula shows that $b_3(M)=3$. \end{proof}

+Next we present a quick review of Boothby-Wang construction, and refer to \cite{B76} for more details.
+A co-oriented contact structure on a $2n+1$ dimensional compact manifold $P$ is said to be regular if it is given as the kernel of a contact one form $\eta$, whose Reeb field $\xi$ generates a free effective $S^1$ action on $P$.
+Under this assumption, $P$ is the total space of a principal circle bundle $ \pi: P\rightarrow M:=P/S^1$, and the base manifold $M$ is equipped with an integral symplectic form $\omega$ such that $\pi^* \omega =d\eta$.
+Conversely, let $(M,\omega)$ be a compact symplectic manifold with an integral symplectic form $\omega$, and let $\pi:P\rightarrow M$ be the principal circle bundle over $M$ with Euler class $[\omega]$ and a connection one form $\eta$, such that $\omega=\pi^*d\eta$.
+Then $\eta$ is a contact one form on $P$ whose characteristic Reeb vector field generates the right translations of the structure group $S^1$ of this bundle.

-Next, we recall an useful result on the fundamental group of the total space of a Boothby-Wang fibration proved in \cite{Ha13}.
+\cite{Ha13} proves an useful result on when the total space of a Boothby-Wang fibration is simply-connected.
 Let $X$ be a compact and oriented manifold of dimension $m$.
 We say that $c \in H^2(X,\Z)$ is indivisible if the map is surjective.

-\begin{lemma} (\cite[Lemma 15]{Ha13}) Let $\pi: P\rightarrow M$ be a Boothby-Wang fibration, and let $\omega$ be an integral symplectic form on $M$ which represents the Euler class of the Boothby-Wang fibration.
-Then $\pi_1(P)=\pi_1(M)$ if the Euler class $[\omega]$ is indivisible. \end{lemma}
+\begin{lemma} (\cite[Lemma 16]{Ha13}) Let $\pi: P\rightarrow M$ be a Boothby-Wang fibration, and let $\omega$ be an integral symplectic form on $M$ which represents the Euler class of the Boothby-Wang fibration.
+Then $\pi_1(P)$ is simply-connected if and only if \begin{itemize}